microsoftgraph/microsoft-graph-docs/concepts/quick_start_faq.md

-# Microsoft Graph Quick Start FAQ
+# Microsoft Graph quick start FAQ

-This FAQ addresses questions and issues that you might encounter as you run through one of the [Microsoft Graph Quick Starts](https://developer.microsoft.com/en-us/graph/quick-start).
+This FAQ answers questions related to the [Microsoft Graph Quick Starts](https://developer.microsoft.com/en-us/graph/quick-start).

 ## What do the quick starts do?

-The quick start samples show you how to access the power of the Microsoft Graph.
+The quick start samples show you how to access the power of Microsoft Graph.

-With earlier Microsoft REST APIs you had to authenticate to each service you wanted to call.
-Microsoft Graph eliminates this complexity for developers by unifying authentication and combining all API entry points into one Graph API entry point.
-Now you authenticate once and get the power to access information across multiple applications and services.
+If you use the Office 365 REST APIs, you have to authenticate to each service you want to call.
+Microsoft Graph eliminates this complexity by unifying authentication and giving you access to all APIs via a single entry point.
+You can you authenticate once and access information across multiple applications and services.

-To illustrate, the Microsoft Graph quick start example will access 3 different services with one authentication: Microsoft Account, OneDrive, and Outlook.
-Each quick start will pull information from Microsoft Account users profiles, combining it with writing data to OneDrive (a photo) and then generate an email using Outlook (including a link to the photo).
+The Microsoft Graph quick starts access three services with one authentication: Microsoft Account, OneDrive, and Outlook.
+Each quick start accesses information from Microsoft Account users' profiles, writes data to OneDrive (a photo), and generates an email using Outlook (including a link to the photo).

 There are four steps to each quick start to get an example app that is ready to run:
 - Select your platform